Our Louisiana fertility centers provides answers for male infertility

-At Fertility Answers we understand that fertility is a sensitive subject.
-At our Baton Rouge and Lafayette fertility centers, we provide couples with comprehensive reproductive evaluations and treatment options.
-For men, this includes taking a medical history and ordering a semen analysis.
+Male infertility can be a sensitive subject and devastating for hopeful parents.
+However, at our Baton Rouge and Lafayette fertility centers, we provide couples with comprehensive reproductive evaluations and treatment options.
+For men, this includes taking a thorough medical history, including lifestyle factors, and conducting a semen analysis.
+And the good news is that, in most cases, we can easily overcome male infertility.

-• Sperm antibodies – You may have an immune disorder that specifically affects fertility by creating antibodies that work against the sperm.
+- Sperm antibodies – You may have an immune disorder that specifically affects fertility by creating antibodies that work against the sperm.

-• Anatomical problems – Some men struggle with infertility because their reproductive organs have structural or anatomical problems.
-A partner urologist may diagnose a varicocele, enlarged veins inside the scrotum, that may need attention.
+- Anatomical problems – Some men struggle with infertility because their reproductive organs have structural or anatomical problems.
+For example, a varicocele (enlarged veins inside the scrotum) may need attention.
 Erectile dysfunction may keep you from getting or maintaining an erection, which can also affect fertility.
+We work in conjunction with reproductive urologists if surgical intervention is needed to correct structural male infertility prior to other ART procedures.

 Becoming a dad despite the difficulties